preyero/hate-speech-identities/README.md

 All outputs are shown in the following Jupyter notebooks:
 - *1_data_statistics.ipynb*: statistics for the datasets used in the paper (Table 2).
 - *2_KG_adaptation.ipynb*: evaluation for different weighting schemes in the KG adaptation phase.
-- *3_identity_group_identification.ipynb*: evaluation of hybrid, transformers, and lexical-based models (Figure 3, Table 3, Table 4, Table 5).
+- *3_identity_group_identification.ipynb*: evaluation of hybrid, transformers, and lexicon-based models (Figure 3, Table 3, Table 4, Table 5).

-The excel files in `models/interpretations` folder correspond to the ones used for the error and entity analyses.
+The excel files in `models/interpretations` folder correspond to the ones used for the qualitative analysis of model errors and interpretability.

 ## Resources